Intertwining and commutation relations for birth-death processes: Applications

 and $\Lip_1 (d)$ consists of 1-Lipschitz functions.
-We assume that the kernel $P_t^x \in \cP_d (\dN )$ for every $x\in \dN$ and $t\geq 0$ so that the semigroup is well-defined on $\Lip (d)$.
-The Wasserstein curvature of $(X_t)_{t\geq 0}$ with respect to a given distance $d$ is the optimal (largest) constant $\si $ in the following contraction inequality:
+We assume that the kernel $P_t^x \in\cP_d (\dN)$ for every $x\in\dN$ and $t\geq0$ so that the semigroup is well-defined on $\Lip(d)$.
+The Wasserstein curvature of $(X_t)_{t\geq0}$ with respect to a given distance $d$ is the optimal (largest) constant $\si$ in the following contraction inequality:

-Here $\Vert P_t \Vert_{\Lip (d) \to \Lip (d)}$ denotes the supremum of $\Vert P_t f \Vert_{\Lip (d)}$ when $f$ runs over $\Lip _1 (d)$.
+Here $\Vert P_t \Vert_{\Lip(d) \to\Lip(d)}$ denotes the supremum of $\Vert P_t f \Vert_{\Lip(d)}$ when $f$ runs over $\Lip_1 (d)$.
 It is actually equivalent to the property that

-If the optimal constant is positive, then the process is positive recurrent and the semigroup converges exponentially fast in Wasserstein distance $\cW_{\!d}$ to the stationary distribution $\mu$ \cite[th.~5.23]{chen2}.
+If the optimal constant is positive, then the process is positive recurrent and the semigroup converges exponentially fast in Wasserstein distance $\cW_{d}$ to the stationary distribution $\mu$ \cite{chen2}, Theorem 5.23.

-Let $\rho \in \cF_{+}$ be an increasing function and define $u \in \cF_{+}$ as $u_x := \rho (x+1) - \rho (x)$.
+Let $\rho\in\cF_{+}$ be an increasing function and define $u \in \cF_{+}$ as $u_x := \rho(x+1) - \rho(x)$.
 The metric under consideration in the forthcoming analysis is

-Hence $u$ remains for the distance between two consecutive points.
-In particular the space of functions $f$ for which the intertwining relation of theorem~\ref{theo:commutation} is available is actually $\Lip (d_u)$.
-Then it is shown in \cite{chen1, joulin} by coupling arguments that the Wasserstein curvature $\si_u$ with respect to the distance $d_u$ is given by the Chen exponent, i.e.
+Hence, $u$ remains for the distance between two consecutive points.
+In particular, the space of functions $f$ for which the intertwining relation of Theorem \ref{theocommutation} is available is actually $\Lip(d_u)$.
+Then it is shown in \cite{chen1,joulin} by coupling arguments that the Wasserstein curvature $\si_u$ with respect to the distance $d_u$ is given by the Chen exponent, that is,

-The following corollary of theorem~\ref{theo:commutation} allows to recover this result via an intertwining relation.
+The following corollary of Theorem \ref{theocommutation} allows to recover this result via an intertwining relation.

-\begin{corol}[Contraction and curvature] Assume that the potential $V_u$ is lower bounded.
-Then with the notations of theorem~\ref{theo:commutation}, for any $t\geq 0$,
+\begin{corol}[(Contraction and curvature)] Assume that the potential $V_u$ is lower bounded.
+Then with the notations of Theorem \ref{theocommutation}, for any $t\geq0$,

-In particular, the contraction inequality \eqref{eq:contract_lip} is satisfied with the optimal constant
+In particular, the contraction inequality \eqref{eqcontractlip} is satisfied with the optimal constant

 \end{corol}